 3PL: This kind of provider provides specialized knowledge, consistent oversight, and effective communication, particularly regarding customs formalities.
 They also offer returns management.

-4PL: These are usually consulting firms that provide integrated solutions manage the logistics side of the supply chain.
+4PL: These are usually consulting firms that provide integrated solutions to manage the logistics side of the supply chain.
 A 4PL provider also has additional resources devoted to digital tools alongside its 3PL resources;

 5PL: The supplier provides engineering expertise and cutting-edge, ground-breaking flow automation systems.